All Insights

 When a client asks me "do we need Kafka?" the honest answer is "probably not, but here's when you do."

-I've shipped event-driven systems on all three: Kafka (TD Bank, DBS, several startup clients), AWS EventBridge (two SaaS clients), Google Pub/Sub (one media client).
+I've shipped event-driven systems on all three: Kafka (regulated banks, several startup clients), AWS EventBridge (two SaaS clients), Google Pub/Sub (one media client).
 Each one is the right answer for a different problem.

 What each one is actually good at